yorickdowne/ethstaker-deposit-cli/docs/src/snippet/warning_message.md

 <div class="warning">
-Adding sensitive arguments when executing CLI commands is a security risk where the value can be accessible through the disk and shell history.
-This can allow another user, an admin account, and a malicious actor to gain access to that material putting your funds at risk.
+Including sensitive arguments when executing CLI commands poses a security risk, as these values can be accessible through disk and shell history.
+This exposure can allow other users, including admins and malicious actors, to gain access to sensitive information, putting your funds at risk.
 </div>